 Gun violence is occurring so often in the United States that it is becoming a new norm.
 This tragic phenomenon has resulted in the loss of tens of thousands across the nation every year.
 Obtaining a gun in the United States needs to be drastically more challenging than it currently is.

 Gun control in the US is a very controversial topic.
 Despite the countless horrors that occur because of firearms, many argue that having a gun at home is a necessity to protecting oneself and one’s family.
+No matter what your belief is, Gun Detection is something we should all be concerned about.
 The most powerful group in condemning and disagreeing with almost all forms of gun control is the National Rifle Association (NRA).
 The organization argues that under the second amendment, the right to bear arms is crucial and should not be regulated or adjusted more than the meager amount it is today.

 “We’re proud defenders of history’s patriots and diligent protectors of the Second Amendment,” says the NRA, as reported on their website.